-Michael Fassbender is an Irish German actor, born on the 2nd of April 1977.
-He was born in Heidelberg, Germany to a German father, Josef, and an Irish mother, Adele who is originally from Larne, County Antrim, in Northern Ireland.
+Michael Fassbender is an Irish German actor, born on 2 April 1977.
+He was born in Heidelberg, Germany, to a German father, Josef, and an Irish mother, Adele, originally from Larne, County Antrim, in Northern Ireland.
 His mother is also the great-grand-niece of Irish revolutionary, soldier, and politician Michael Collins.
 Fassbender was raised in the town of Killarney, Ireland.
-His family moved there since he was two years old, and his father was a chef so he ran a restaurant called West End House.
-He studied at the Fossa National School and after that at the St. Brendan’s College.
+His family moved there when he was two years old, and his father was a chef, so he ran a West End House restaurant.
+He studied at the Fossa National School and, after that, at St. Brendan’s College.

-He became well known in the United States after his role in Quentin Tarantino’s Inglorious Bastards in 2009.
-He also appeared as Magneto in X-Men in 2011 which was an important role he made in this movie.
-Michael acted in several movies and also won many awards and recognitions from all over the world.
+He became well-known in the United States after his role in Quentin Tarantino’s Inglorious Bastards in 2009.
+He also appeared as Magneto in X-Men in 2011, an important role he played in this movie.
+Michael Fassbender has acted in several films and won many worldwide awards and recognitions.

-Michael lived in London from 1996 to 2017, although he lived in Ireland and the United Kingdom he was fluent in German, and he even appeared in a German-language film.
+Michael lived in London from 1996 to 2017, although he lived in Ireland and the United Kingdom.
+He was fluent in German and even appeared in a German-language film.
 He is a big fan of Liverpool football club.

-It is known that he likes to keep his personal life private, although he said in an interview in GQ in 2012, that he was seeing actress Nicole Beharie as much as possible after he worked with her in the movie Shame.
-In 2014, he started dating Swedish actress Alicia Vikander after filming The Light Between Oceans, and they got married in a private ceremony on the 14th of October 2017 in Ibiza and now they are living in Lisbon, Portugal.
+He likes to keep his personal life private, although he said in an interview in GQ in 2012 that he saw actress Nicole Beharie as much as possible after working with her in the movie Shame.
+In 2014, he started dating Swedish actress Alicia Vikander after filming The Light Between Oceans.
+They married in a private ceremony on 14 October 2017 in Ibiza and now live in Lisbon, Portugal.

-Michael’s passion for acting led him to tour with the Oxford Stage Company to perform in the play ‘Three Sisters’ and also do several odd jobs including labor work and bartending before landing his first on-screen role in the 2001 war-drama television miniseries Band of Brothers.
-He also acted in many series and movies before landing a role as a Spartan warrior in the movie 300.
-He gained more popularity and garnered critical acclaim due to his roles in many movies like Shame, Inglorious Bastards, Prometheus, A Dangerous Method, Fish Tank, X-Men: First Class and Macbeth.
+Michael Fassbender’s passion for acting led him to tour with the Oxford Stage Company to perform in the play ‘Three Sisters’ and do several odd jobs, including labour and bartending, before landing his first on-screen role in the 2001 war-drama television miniseries Band of Brothers.
+He also acted in many series and movies before landing a role as a Spartan warrior in the film 300.
+He gained more popularity and earned critical acclaim due to his roles in movies like Shame, Inglorious Bastards, Prometheus, A Dangerous Method, Fish Tank, X-Men: First Class and Macbeth.
 Let’s get to know more about his movies and series:

 Michael Fassbender’s Movies: